 I counted the money once again, just for fun.
-It wasn’t much change but the boost of excitement whenever I found a quarter in the pool as I was swimming around kept me motivated to intentionally explore looking for my treasure.
+It wasn’t much change but the boost of excitement whenever I found a quarter in the pool kept me motivated to continue exploring for treasure.

 As a kid, I loved money.
 My pretend play often involved businesses, whether it was playing restaurant or bookstore or building a theme park with Roller Coaster Tycoon, the idea of starting with a little and making it grow was exciting.